 | Brown scorch marks | Sunburn | Move to indirect light |

-| Leggy, stretched growth | Not enough light | Move to brighter location |
+| Leggy, stretched growth | Not enough light | Move to a brighter spot |

 About Those White Spots